 Learn to ask some questions out of the gate before you start developing stronger feelings.
 They can give you a chance to observe any red flags that might become a problem in the future.

 Why you shouldn’t ignore relationship red flags

 Compatibility in relationships, of course, is essential, but it’s nowhere near as important as the traits your partner may possess that will never work for you.
-These are red flags in a relationship with a man or woman that can be deal breakers for many people.
+These are red flags in a relationship with a man or woman that many people can deal breakers.

-Ignoring deal breakers is not advisable as it can build resentment or lead to more significant problems in the future.
-Therefore, trust your instincts above all else as they are trying to lead you to your happiness.
+Ignoringdeal breakers is not advisable as it canbuild resentment or lead to more significant problems in the future.
+Therefore, trust your instincts above all else as they lead you to your happiness.

-Whether it’s red flags in a relationship or a marriage, you might be falling into a bad relationship or dragging an oppressive one forward if you fail to see them.
-Below are some major relationship red flags and deal breakers that you can look out for:
+Whether it’s red flags in a relationship or a marriage, you might be falling into abad relationship or dragging an oppressive one forward if you fail to see them.
+Below are some significant relationship red flags and deal-breakers that you can look out for:

 1. Poor communication

 It is one of the early dating red flags if the other person finds it hard tocommunicatewith you about issues and feelings.
 Often, whatever is “communicated” is expressed through their isolation or moods, and sometimes even through the “silent treatment.”

 Relationship red flags for guys and girls include when someone is dishonest.
 If they are not honest with themself, don’t expect them to be honest with you.
 If repeated dishonesty becomes a concern, you have gotten yourself a bonafide liar.